fritzsche/WebMorseRunner/README.md

 Web Morse Runner supports the following contest modes:
 * **Single Call** Always one station is calling to you.
 No pileup and you not need to call CQ.
 * **Pileup** In this station you need to call CQ first before stations will reply.
 The parameter *Activity* will determine how many stations will answer in average.
 The number of stations calling you will be displayed over the running clock.
+* **WPX Contest ** Similar to the Pile-Up mode, but the number of stations in the Pile-up is not displayed.
+The usage of Band Condition (QRM/QSB etc.) is not enforced.
 * **DARC CWA** (EXPERIMENTAL) Exchange is DOK.
 You need to [upload](#upload-calls) calls with file [DL-All_DOK.txt](https://raw.githubusercontent.com/fritzsche/WebMorseRunner/refs/heads/main/Example_Calls/DL-All_DOK.txt) that contain necessary DOK information for stations.
 Notice the points are still calculated by prefix not DOK, this might be later updated.
 * **AWT** (EXPERIMENTAL) Exchange is the name.
 You need to [upload](#upload-calls) [AWT.txt](https://raw.githubusercontent.com/fritzsche/WebMorseRunner/refs/heads/main/Example_Calls/AWT.txt) that contain necessary example calls with names.
 The point calculation is still bases on prefix.
 This might be later added.